Counterfactual conditional: Examples

 These conditionals differ in both form and meaning.
-The indicative conditional uses the present tense forms "owns" and "beats" and therefore conveys that the speaker is agnostic about whether Sally in fact owns a donkey.
+The indicative conditional uses the present tense form "owns" and therefore conveys that the speaker is agnostic about whether Sally in fact owns a donkey.
 The counterfactual example uses the fake tense form "owned" in the "if" clause and the past-inflected modal "would" in the "then" clause.
 As a result, it conveys that Sally does not in fact own a donkey.
 English has several other grammatical forms whose meanings are sometimes included under the umbrella of counterfactuality.
 One is the past perfect counterfactual, which contrasts with indicatives and simple past counterfactuals in its use of pluperfect morphology: